 By following these steps, you can create a performance management process that is both effective and aligned with your company’s goals, ensuring that your employees are supported in their development and that your organization achieves its objectives.

-There are multiple performance management systems or methods in place, many of which companies use in combination to find the right fit.
-Understanding these systems can help you develop your own effective mix:
+There are multiple frameworks in place, many of which companies use in combination to refine their performance management process.
+Understanding these frameworks can help you develop your own effective mix.

 This review system gathers input from supervisors, coworkers, colleagues, and in some cases, from external stakeholders like clients or partners.
 The comprehensive feedback helps employees gain a better understanding of their roles and improve professionally.
 The well-rounded feedback promotes holistic employee development.